samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Malnutrition [Hazard]

 A creature needs an amount of food per day based on its size, as shown in the Food Needs per Day table.
-A creature that eats but consumes less than half the required food for a day must succeed on a DC 10 Constitution saving throw or gain 1 Exhaustion level at the day’s end.
+A creature that eats but consumes less than half the required food for a day must succeed on a DC 10 Constitution saving throw or gain 1 Exhaustion level at the day's end.
 A creature that eats nothing for 5 days automatically gains 1 Exhaustion level at the end of the fifth day as well as an additional level at the end of each subsequent day without food.

-Exhaustion caused by malnutrition can’t be removed until the creature eats the full amount of food required for a day. *See also* "[Exhaustion](#ExhaustionCondition)."
+Exhaustion caused by malnutrition can't be removed until the creature eats the full amount of food required for a day. *See also* "[Exhaustion](#ExhaustionCondition)."

 #### Food Needs per Day